Quinn Buckner

 William Quinn Buckner (born August 20, 1954) is an American former professional basketball player and coach.
 He played collegiate basketball for the Indiana University Hoosiers, and won a national championship in 1976.
 He was a captain of both the last undefeated NCAA Division I basketball champion and the 1976 Olympics gold medal team.
 Buckner was selected by the Milwaukee Bucks with the 7th pick of the 1976 NBA draft.
 He had a ten-year NBA career for three teams (the Bucks, the Boston Celtics, and the Indiana Pacers).
 In 1984, he won an NBA title with the Celtics.

-Buckner is one of only eight players in history to win an NCAA championship, an NBA championship, and an Olympic gold medal.
+Buckner is one of only eight players in history to achieve a basketball Triple Crown — winning an NCAA championship, an NBA championship, and an Olympic gold medal.
 He is one of only three players in history to win a High School state championship, NCAA championship, an NBA championship, and an Olympic gold medal.
 He also was a State Champion while playing high school basketball in Illinois.

 In addition to his playing career, Buckner was the head coach of the Dallas Mavericks for one year, from 1993 to 1994.
-Currently, Buckner is a color analyst for the Indiana Pacers television broadcast team on Bally Sports Indiana.
+Currently, Buckner is a color analyst for the Indiana Pacers television broadcast team on FanDuel Sports Network Indiana.
 Buckner also was the play-by-play announcer on 989 Sports line of college basketball games for several years.